-Estimates and assumptions include the measurement of derivative warrant liabilities, stock-based compensation, assets held for sale, acquisition of Grace valuation of intangibles, goodwill and RKO supply agreement.
-Estimates and assumptions are also involved in measuring the accrual of services rendered with respect to research and development expenditures at each reporting date and determining which research and development expenses qualify for research and development.
+Estimates and assumptions include the measurement of derivative warrant liabilities, stock-based compensation, assets held for sale, valuation of intangibles acquired from Grace, goodwill and RKO supply agreement.
+Estimates and assumptions are also involved in measuring the accrual of services rendered with respect to research and development expenditures at each reporting date and determining which research and development expenses qualify for research and development tax credits and in what amounts.
 We recognize the tax credits once we have reasonable assurance that they will be realized.
 Recorded tax credits are subject to review and approval by tax authorities and, therefore, could be different from the amounts recorded.
 Estimates and assumptions are also utilized in the assessment of impairment of deferred financing costs, equipment, and intangibles.